bkavuncu/GDO/GDO.Apps.SeparateDD3/README.md

 ## Features
-#### Distributed Data Visualization: (BAI)
+#### Distributed Data Visualization:
+- Each browser only holds part of the whole data which it needs to visualize.

 #### Nodejs Server Support: (BAI)
-- The nodejs server utilize the [room)](https://socket.io/docs/rooms-and-namespaces/) concept: each application in one room, each instance of any application in one room.
+- The nodejs server utilize the [room](https://socket.io/docs/rooms-and-namespaces/) concept: each application in one room, each instance of any application in one room.
 - All the clients in the same room can be regarded as a group of visulation browsers which will show one application.
+- Nodejs server which works as a HTTP server only provides simple functions: 1.
+Response the HTML page loading request.
+2. Room management for each joined client.
+3. Decide if all the required clients joined according to the qurey parameters in URL and broadcast launch app command.
+- We will make the nodejs server more simple via the Peerjs server in the next version.
+The nodejs server only plays a role of a HTTP server.
+All the other funtions are implemented by the Peerjs server.

 #### Peerjs Server Support: